 Lean body mass usually ranges from 60 to 90 percent of body weight.
 A woman with a lean body mass percentage of less than 68 percent would be considered unhealthy, as would a man with less than 75 percent lean body mass.
 Athletes often have lean body mass percentages between 81 and 91 percent for women and 84 and 94 percent for men, which is considered normal for trained individuals, although it's lower than the average for healthy individuals.
 It isn't healthy, however, for a man to have less than 5 percent body fat or a woman to have less than 8 percent body fat.

 The average lean body mass for Americans fits within healthy ranges.
 In 2000, the average lean body mass for women was between 69 and 76 percent, and the average lean body mass for men was between 75 and 86 percent.
 These numbers vary by age, with the average lean body mass for people in their 20s at the higher end of these ranges, and the average for people in their 60s or older at the lower end of these ranges.

 Aging and Lean Body Mass

 Typically, older people have more body fat than younger people, even with the same BMI.
 As people age, they tend to lose lean body mass at an estimated rate of about 3 to 8 percent every 10 years after age 30, according to an article published in Current Opinions in Clinical Nutrition and Metabolic Care in 2010.
-Since it's also common for people to gain weight in the form of fat as they age and as their metabolism decreases, elderly people sometimes have low levels of lean body mass, even when their weight is at what would normally be considered a healthy weight.
+Because it's also common for people to gain weight in the form of fat as they age and as their metabolism decreases, older adults sometimes have low levels of lean body mass, even when their weight is at what would normally be considered a healthy weight.

 Increasing Lean Body Mass